ozlmulg/my-dev-notes/docs/kubernetes/kubernetes-objects/label-selector-annotation.md

 kubectl label pods --all foo=bar
 ```

-## Label Relationships Between Objects
+## Object Relationships

+### Node Selection

-* In normal operation, kube-scheduler makes node selections according to its own algorithm.
-If we want to make this selection manual, we can specify that it should select a node with the `hddtype: ssd` label as shown in the example below.
-This establishes a relationship between the Pod and node through labels.
+In normal operation, kube-scheduler makes node selections according to its own algorithm.
+To make this selection manual,
+specify that it should select a node with the `hddtype: ssd` label as shown in the example below.
+This establishes a
+relationship between the Pod and node through labels.

 ```yaml
 apiVersion: v1